 So to survive and be efficient, government and public sector organizations have to adopt mobile technologies that people are already using, and the best way to do that is through communicating with citizens by native mobile apps.

 For example, we’ve developed a few products for the public sector.
-It is a large mobile app for teachers and pupils – ETBOOK created by us for The Ministry of Education of Russia.
-Meanwhile, we have also made software and such as Remote control software for preparation and carrying out competitions in informatics developed by us for The Ministry of Education of Belarus, an Information-analytical system for collecting and processing of the state statistical reporting, a Remote Education System and library created for The Ministry of Emergency Situations of Belarus.
+It is a large mobile app for teachers and pupils – ETBOOK .
+Meanwhile, we have also made software, such as Remote control software for preparation and carrying out competitions in informatics, an Information-analytical system for collecting and processing of the state statistical reporting, and Remote Education System and library.